Table of Contents

 This is SUPER IMPORTANT!

 Have you heard “the money’s in the list?”
 Ya, it is!
-The more people on your email list, the more successful your online business will be.
+Statistically speaking, the more people on your email list, the more successful your online business will be.

-The entire premise of blogging is to use it as a foundation for using content to market your business – content marketing.
-And one of the main reasons to write great blog content that will get views, comments, etc is that it also collects email addresses from potential clients.One of the main reasons to write great blog content that will get views, comments, etc. is that it also collects email addresses from potential clients. #contentmarketing #emailmarketing #listbuilding Click To Tweet
+The entire premise of blogging is to use it as a foundation for all of your marketing – your newsletter, social media, etc. This is using content to market your business – content marketing.
+And one of the main reasons to write great blog content that will get views, comments, etc. is that it also collects email addresses from potential ideal clients.One of the main reasons to write great blog content that will get views, comments, etc. is that it also collects email addresses from potential clients. #contentmarketing #emailmarketing #listbuilding Click To Tweet

 How to measure email list growth

 The easiest way to measure email list growth is to look at how many people join your email list over time.
-But this is a really crude metric that won’t tell you much.
-What we want to know is which blog posts are the most effective at getting people to opt-into your list.
+Even better, which blog posts are the most effective at getting people to opt-into your list.

 There a couple of ways to measure these metrics.

-The simplest way is to have a “please confirm” and “thank you” page that your new subscribers are directed to when they sign up.
+One way to use categories is to have a “please confirm” and “thank you” page that your new subscribers are directed to for each category when they sign up.
 Then you can see the traffic to those pages.
 As you can see in my site stats image above, my “thank you” page is the fifth most visited page on my website.
 As it should be!